artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 >
 > "I am."
 Elisha replied, "I hope to find conviction in some established system.
 Otherwise I shall create one for myself, borrowing from the older philosophies whatever is valid, but in any case proceeding like Euclid from unchallengeable axioms to unshakable conclusions, whatever they may be, however hard to accept.
 It is presumptuous, I know, for me to think that I will succeed where others have failed.
 But there were mathematicians before the author of the *Elements*.
 Someone has to try.
 Why not I?
 Someone will succeed.
 Perhaps I."
 >
 > "Presumptuous?"
 Demonax breathed.
 "Aye, as Prometheus was presumptuous.
 If only I were not so old, so weighted by futility, so oppressed by the urge to give immediate assistance of those in need, and also of so little faith, I would work with you.
-As it is, I commit you to Athene, the goddess of inner light." [pp. 366 - 369]
+As it is, I commit you to Athene, the goddess of inner light."
+> <cite>pp. 366 - 369</cite>

 > "...
 Let us admit," he declaimed, his speech flowing on, his face a mask of assumed interest, "that the senses are not trustworthy since objects appear of different sizes and shapes to different people, and are perceived variously by the same person as he changes his position; since what is brown to one man is red to another, and without hue to the color-blind; since the identical surface will feel coarse or smooth, warm or cold, depending on the sensitivity of the hand that comes into contact with it.
 Let us concede even that the whole of our experience is but a phantasm.
 A somewhat embarrassing assumption, to be sure, suggesting that neither you nor I may be really here, making you my pleasant dream and me, with my interminable talk, as nightmare to you, from which you cannot awaken too quickly."